Celso Benigno Luigi Costantini: China

 He became the Titular Bishop of Hierapolis in 1921 and he received his episcopal consecration a month after from Cardinal Pietro La Fontaine with Angelo Bartolomasi and Luigi Paulini serving as the co-consecrators.
 Pope Pius XI appointed Costantini as the first Apostolic Delegate to China on 12 August 1922 and also made him Titular Archbishop of Theodosiopolis in Arcadia the following month.
 He met with Pius XI before his departure and with Cardinal Willem Marinus van Rossum who advised Costantini to implement all dimensions of Maximum illud, Pope Benedict XV's 1919 apostolic letter on the work of missionaries.
+Prior to leaving, Costantini was elevated to Archbishop in order for him to be the highest ranking prelate in China upon arrival.

 Costantini arrived in Hong Kong on 8 November 1922.
-He later met the Foreign Minister Gu Weijun when he visited Beijing for the first time in mid-1923.
-He called the first episcopal conference in Shanghai in mid-1924 and made constitutions for the missions in China.
-He also helped found the Fu Jen Catholic college.
-He identified six indigenous Chinese candidates for episcopal ordination and established several regional major seminaries.
-He founded the Disciples of the Lord in 1928 with the help of the Spanish Redemptorist missionaries, and he became the apostolic administrator for Harbin in 1931 though returned to his homeland at that time and then to the United States to recover from several health issues.
-On 28 October 1926 he was present in the Sistine Chapel when Pius XI consecrated the first six Chinese bishops after he and the bishops-elect left from Shanghai on the previous 10 September.